 Unbinding Disenfranchised Grief

 Grief comes with a range of emotions.
-Neimyer explains this further by suggesting that “Grief is a natural response to loss, encompassing a range of emotions including sadness, anger, guilt, and even relief.”
+Neimeyer? explains this further by suggesting that “Grief is a natural response to loss, encompassing a range of emotions including sadness, anger, guilt, and even relief.”
 According to Matthew 5:4, “Blessed are those who mourn, for they shall be comforted.”
 This draws the circle wider and opens our understanding of the various types of grief experienced.
 This project focuses on disenfranchised grief that comes from the loss of a pet.
 Doka explains that disenfranchised grief can come from various circumstances, such as the death of a pet or loss of a job, a divorce, a miscarriage or stillbirth, the death of a public figure, the loss of a friend, or when missing out on some milestone.
 Doka notes, “People may feel their grief is not valid because society does not recognize their loss.”
 All types of grief are significant and have a profound impact on one’s well-being.
 Research shows that grief that goes unaddressed can impact a person’s life negatively.
 “Failure to address grief can lead to complicated grief, characterized by intense longing for the deceased, difficulty moving on, and symptoms of depression and anxiety.
 When grief is not mourned properly, individuals may experience chronic emotional distress and impaired functioning in daily life."
 If one does not take the time to process one’s grief, it can become compounded, where one’s feelings towards the present grief are exacerbated by prior experience.
 Neimeyer emphasizes the importance of making time to process one’s grief by stating, “Failure to address grief can lead to complicated grief, characterized by intense longing for the deceased, difficulty moving on, and symptoms of depression and anxiety.”
 Doka asserts that acknowledging disenfranchised grief is crucial for healing, as it allows individuals to validate their feelings and find appropriate support networks.
 For the church to provide resources, ministry, and simply acknowledge that the grief is legitimate can be extremely beneficial for healing.
 It is vital, then, for the church to go out of its way to acknowledge and validate the grief, allowing individuals to express their feelings without judgment.

 Unbinding Souls